dellaboemia/RepResearch_Course_Project_2/Code/NOAA_Storm.md

 stormData <- processYear(stormData)
 ```

-## Data Analysis
+### Data Analysis
-Health and economic impacts were evaluated from two perspective points of view.
+Health and economic impacts were evaluated from two perspectives.
 First, the health and economic effects were examined over the entire data set, by event type.
 Next, time series plots were rendered to illuminate any trends over time.
 Finally, we observe impacts over a subset of the most recent data based upon any trends observed.

-### Top 5 Event Types
+#### Top 5 Event Types
 The following six functions calculate the top 5 event types, in terms of health and economic impact.

 ```r